 There are three cost categories for this course:

 - Fee exemption.
 Depending on evidence provided, some students are exempt from paying the fee or may receive further reductions.
-This includes Aboriginal and Torres Strait Islanders, students with a confirmed disability, students who are welfare recipients and students who are dependents of welfare recipients.
+This includes students who:

 Smart and Skilled funding: